Partitions

 In Slurm, a partition is essentially a named group of compute nodes that acts like a queue you submit jobs to, and from a user’s perspective it defines both where your job can run and under what conditions.
 When you submit a job, you specify a partition (for example with --partition=long), and instead of choosing a specific machine, you are telling Slurm to run your job on any available node within that group.

 Each partition is configured with its own rules and characteristics, such as maximum runtime limits, available hardware (like CPUs, GPUs, or high-memory nodes), job priority, and sometimes access restrictions based on user groups.
-This means partitions are often organized by purpose—for example, a debug partition for quick test jobs, a long partition for extended computations, or a gpu partition for jobs requiring accelerators.
+This means partitions are often organized by purpose—for example, a debug partition for quick test jobs, a long partition for extended computations.

 From a practical standpoint, choosing the right partition is important because it affects how long your job can run, how quickly it may start, and what resources it can use, but you do not need to worry about the exact node your job runs on, since Slurm automatically handles that selection within the chosen partition.